sofieditmer/cds-language/assignments/assignment4_NetworkAnalysis/README.md

 4. Run the network.py script within the assignment4_venv virtual environment.
 I have provided a weighted edgelist called "weighted_edgelist.csv" in the data folder on which you can run the script.
 Run the script and specify the parameters:

 `-i:` path to the weighted edgelist <br>
-`-c:` edge weight cut-off point to filter the data based on <br>
+`-c:` edgeweight cut-off point to filter the data based on <br>
-`-o:` path to output directory

 Example: <br>
 ```
-python3 network.py -i ../weighted_edgelist.csv -c 300 -o output/
+python3 network.py -i ../weighted_edgelist.csv -c 500
 ```

 ### Output <br>
-When running the network.py script you will get two outputs: a network visualization called "network.png" which is saved in a folder called "viz" which is created when running the script, and a CSV-file containing centrality measures for each node called "centrality_measures.csv" saved in the specified output directory.
-If an output directory is not specified, a directory called "output" will be created in which the CSV-file will be saved.
+When running the network.py script you will get two outputs: a network visualization called "network.png" which is saved in a folder called "viz" which is created when running the script, and a CSV-file containing centrality measures for each node called "centrality_measures.csv" saved in an output directory also created when running the script.
 1. network.png | the network visualization.
 2. centrality_measures.csv | centrality measures (degree, betweenness, and eigenvector) for each node.